Maine Coon cats are well known for their large muscular physiques, big bushy tails, and luscious long hair.

 Maine Coon Eye Infection

-Cats can develop eye infections at anytime during their lifetime.
-Owners therefore need to be vigilant to Maine Coon eye issues that their treasured feline pet is suffering from.
+Cats can develop eye infections at any time during their lifetime.
+Owners, therefore, need to be vigilant about Maine Coon eye issues that their treasured feline pet is suffering from.

 - Dilated pupils

 - Ocular discharge from cat’s eye

 - Unusual spots on cats’ iris, or cornea

 Maine Coon Weeping Eye

 Have you noticed your Maine Coons eye weeping?
 If yes, seek immediate veterinary professional advice.

 There is a range of medical issues that your cat might be suffering from, including conjunctivitis.

 A veterinary professional will be able to rule out any possible underlying health issues.